Emmotes/ic_spoilers/docs/season_4.md

 <br />

 **Specialisation: Piercing Arrow** (Guess)
-> `$source`'s damage is increased by `$(amount)%` and her arrows hit all enemies on their way to their target.
+> Catti-brie's damage is increased by `$(amount)%` and her arrows hit all enemies on their way to their target.
 Each enemy hit has a separate chance of being a critical hit.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>